Skip to content

 Recycling

-In calculating the carbon footprint of a product, we have taken into account the different stages of the life cycle that cause emissions: all materials, production, logistics, product use and recycling of the product at the end of its life cycle.
-Below you can see an example of the total emissions of a HILLA bag broken down into different stages of production.
+In measuring the carbon footprint of an item, we take into account the different phases and parts of the value chain that create emissions: material use and selection, production, logistics, packaging, product use and the end of life for your beloved treasure.
+Below you can see the total emissions of our HILLA bag divided into different parts according to our production process.

 Why is this important to us?